CSCsw/ColPack/README.md

     make -j 4   #Where "4" is the number of cores on your machine make install

 Change `${fullpath}` to the directory you want ColPack to install its library.
-Unless you want to installed into ColPack root directory.
+Unless you want to install into ColPack root directory.
 Append `--disable-openmp` to `./configure`if you do not want enable OpenMp

 ColPack also has experimental support for building with CMake, which you can do